Freskoko/INF101_V2024_Notes/abstract_class.md

 ![abstract](imgs/abstract.png)

-Så kommer det om abstraction
+Så kommer det om abstract CLASSES

-Setting a class to abstract classes allows them to only implemenet some parts of interface.
+Setting a class to abstract classes allows them to only implement some parts of interface.

 we just pick and choose. someone else (or us) will implement the rest later